Step 6: Part Specifications #

 What You Learned #

-• Product specification structure (product, pins, characteristics)
+• Part specification structure (part, pins, characteristics)

 • Conditions for operating points

-• Guardbanding for production margins
+• Guardbanding for production margins with guardband_pct:

 • Traceability from spec to test results